pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 When using Chatkit, all messages are sent to a Chatkit room.

-Rooms can be created programmatically (on the server or client using `createRoom`), or in the dashboard Inspector tab.
+Rooms can be created programmatically (on the server or client using `createRoom`), or in the dashboard Inspector.

 Creating rooms from the Inspector isn't really a good practice (it's mainly intended for testing) but for the purpose of this walkthrough, we'll do it anyway.

-In the dashboard, head to the **Inspector** tab and create a user with any name.
+In the dashboard, head to the **Console** tab, where you'll find the Inspector and create a user with any name.
 I will call mine "Admin".

 Then, create a room called "General":